syncfusion-content/extension-docs/Extension/NETMAUI-Extension/Visual-Studio/download-and-installation.md

 4. Click the **Modify** button.

 5. Launch Visual Studio after the installation is complete.
-You can utilize the Syncfusion extensions under the **Extensions** menu in Visual Studio
+You can utilize the Syncfusion<sup style="font-size:70%">&reg;</sup>  extensions under the **Extensions** menu in Visual Studio

      ![SyncfusionMenu](images/MenuExtensions.png)